Afficher la version imprimable

 Film noir – There is no one single accepted definition of a film noir (French for ‘black film’), it’s really about a certain attitude.
 Film noirs typically feature seedy criminal underworlds; fast, wisecracking dialogue with lots of innuendo; cynical, world-weary men, and beautiful, amoral women.
 They use heavily stylised cinematography, particularly ‘low key’ lighting with contrasting dark and light shades.

 The ‘classical period’ of Hollywood film noir ran through the 1940s and 1950s and was influenced by the German Expressionist films of the 1930s, particularly those of Fritz Lang.
-Lang’s (1930) is considered the first film noir, while Double Indemnity (1944) starring Barbara Stanwyck as a scheming femme fatale is considered by many to be the first proper Hollywood noir.
+Lang’s M (1930) is considered the first film noir, while Double Indemnity (1944) starring Barbara Stanwyck as a scheming femme fatale is considered by many to be the first proper Hollywood noir.

 Neo-noir –